coqui-ai/STT/doc/BUILDING.rst

 Install the CTC decoder package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To build the ``coqui_stt_ctcdecoder`` package, you'll need the general requirements listed above (in particular SWIG).
 The command below builds the bindings using eight (8) processes for compilation.
-Adjust the parameter accordingly for more or less parallelism.
+Adjust the parameter accordingly for more or less parallelism depending on how many CPU cores you have available.

 .. code-block::